-Click on Branch: master v in the upper left corner of your forked QGIS- Documentation repository and enter a unique name in the text field to create a new branch.
-The name of the new branch should relate to the problem you
+Click on in the upper left corner of your forked QGIS- Documentation repository and enter a unique name in the text field to create a new branch.
+The name of the new branch should relate to the problem you intend to fix.
+The Branch: master button should now say Branch: branch_name